-- Visible: Allows the 3D volume rendering to be turned on or off from view - Quality: Box can be clicked on or off to further enhance the quality of the image. - View Presets: Different settings allow for better visualization of certain anatomic structures, soft tissue profiles, hard tissue, etc. This is achieved by displaying specific densities with specific colors and transparencies. - Brightness & Contrast: Can be adjusted for each of the presets to enhance the image.
+- Visible: Allows the 3D volume rendering to be turned on or off from view - Quality: Box can be clicked on or off to further enhance the quality of the image. - View Presets: Different settings allow better visualization of certain anatomic structures, soft tissue profiles, airway, etc. The color rendering is only for visualization.
+The colors are based on densities but DO NOT represent the density value of the bone. - Brightness & Contrast: Can be adjusted for each of the presets to enhance the image.

 Clipping: Click the "Enable Clipping" box to slice the image along the predefined anatomical planes (sagittal, axial, coronal, and arch).

-Scrolling the mouse wheel or moving the slider moves the clipping plane.
-To switch a view to the opposite side, click "Flip."
-Fine clipping is activated by scrolling with the mouse scroll wheel while the "Ctrl" key is pressed.
+- Scrolling the mouse wheel or moving the slider moves the clipping plane. - To switch a view to the opposite side, click "Flip."
+Fine clipping is activated by scrolling with the mouse scroll wheel while the "Ctrl" key is pressed. - Custom: This option places the clipping plane at a custom position and orientation. - Modify Custom Plane: Allows the user to modify the position and orientation of the clipping plane.